alistairewj/process-biases-in-mimic/REPRO_LOG.md

     - Original approach: 3 or 4 years from hospital admission or discharge (not clear)
     - Reproduction approach: 1 year from hospital discharge
     - Mortality data is only available up to 1 year from hospital discharge in MIMIC-IV.
+- Day of week is unavailable
+    - Original approach: Evaluate day of week
+    - Reproduction approach: N/A
+    - Justification: Day of week is not available in MIMIC-IV.

 ## Unknown differences